* U.S. crude production rose 1 percent last week - EIA

 Russia, which is cooperating with OPEC in a deal to stem production, said on Friday it was ready to consider revising the parameters of the deal if need be.

 A group of oil producing countries monitoring the output deal will meet on July 24 in Russia, when they could recommend adjusting the pact.

 OPEC sources welcomed Russia's comments on Friday, saying they provided a good basis for discussions on deepening production cuts.

 Weekly U.S. government data showed on Thursday that U.S. oil production <C-OUT-T-EIA> rose 1 percent to 9.34 million barrels per day (bpd), correcting a drop in the previous week that was due to one-off maintenance work and hurricane shutdowns.

 "U.S. producers continue to find economic and cost-efficient ways to put oil on the market," said Rob Haworth, senior investment strategist at U.S. Bank Wealth Management.

 At 1 p.m.
 EDT energy services company Baker Hughes will release rig count data from U.S. drillers.

 The market largely ignored news from the U.S. Energy Information Administration (EIA) that U.S. crude inventories fell by 6.3 million barrels in the week to June 30 to 502.9 million barrels, the lowest since January.

-The U.S. bank said a WTI price of $46 to $50 per barrel would likely prevent U.S. production rising in the mid- to long-term, but prices need to be "in the low $40s" for U.S. output to fall significantly.
+Morgan Stanley said WTI prices need to be "in the low $40s" for U.S. output to fall significantly.

-Morgan Stanley said it expected WTI to remain below $50 until mid-2018.
-(Additional reporting by Henning Gloystein in Singapore and Aaron Sheldrick in Tokyo; Editing by Edmund Blair, Greg Mahlich)
+The U.S. bank said it expected WTI to remain below $50 until mid-2018.
+(Additional reporting by Karolin Schaps in London, Henning Gloystein in Singapore and Aaron Sheldrick in Tokyo; Editing by Greg Mahlich and Chris Reese)